Kick Off (series): Kick Off 2

 In 1990, Kick Off 2 was released by Anco.
 Kick Off 2 retains the pace and accuracy of Kick Off, with a full size multi directional scrolling pitch and the players, markings, goals etc., in correct proportions.
 Both teams play the game strictly according to tactics.
 Players move into position to receive passes and gain possession.
 The ball, as in real game, travels ahead of the player.

 There is a league and a cup tournament with sudden death penalty shoot outs, in case of a draw.
 The teams in the league are on the whole evenly matched but with different styles of play and the player skills to match, that style.
-There is an option to load your own team from "Player Manager" along with your own tactics, to play against another "Player Manager" team in a single game or enter league and cup tournament.
+There is an option to load player's team from Player Manager along with player's tactics, to play against another team in a single game or enter league and cup tournament.

 The special events selection in the main menu allows data disks to be loaded.
 Kick Off 2 also provides the facility to change strip colours and on expanded Atari ST's (1 MB or above) there are additional sound effects.
 The "Action Replay" facility allows goals to be viewed at normal pace or in "Slow Motion" and saved to disk.
 There are 24 referees and have their own distinctive temperaments.

 Super Kick Off

-Super Kick Off is one of the follow-ups of Kick Off and Kick Off 2 for the Sega Master System, Game Boy, Sega Mega Drive and SNES.
+Super Kick Off is one of the follow-ups of Kick Off and Kick Off 2 for the Master System, Game Boy, Mega Drive, and Super Nintendo Entertainment System.
 Super Kick Off was slower than the original games.
 The Mega Drive version knocked PGA Tour Golf II from the top of the charts.
 MegaTech gave the game 94% and a Hyper Game Award, saying that the "feel and playability is unrivalled by any other footy game so far", but criticising the high price of £45.